supersven/ghc-riscv-ngc-talk/slidev/slides.md

   - New boards and chips appear frequently
   - Many manufacturers
   - Research all over the world
-    - E.g. EU grant for RISC-V HPC research
+    - EU grant for RISC-V HPC research
       - DARE (Digital Autonomy with RISC-V in Europe)
-      - Funding: 240 Million Euros
+      - Funding: ~240 Million Euros
+    - SHAKTI by IIT-Madras (India)
+    - many more

 ---
 layout: top-title